tabbykaruga/tabbykaruga/README.md

 ### Hi there 👋

-My name is Tabitha M Karuga.
-I am a full-stack web developer with 3 years of experience.
-I have specialized in mostly mobile development but I am also very knowledgeable with Web development.
-I am currently working as a Software Developer at Softclans Technologies Limited.
+My name is Tabitha Muthoni Karuga.
+I am a full-stack web and mobile developer with 3 years of experience.
+I am currently a Software Developer at Softclans Technologies Limited where my major roles are developing, debugging, and maintaining software solutions.

 - 📫 How to reach me using email:karugatabithamuthoni@gmail.com
-- ⚡ Fun fact: I am quite knowledgeable in very many programming languages.
+- ⚡ Fun fact: I am quite knowledgeable in many programming languages and frameworks.
-- Languages: Java, Flutter, Laravel, HTML, CSS, JavaScript, Python.
+- ## Languages and frameworks: Java, Flutter, Laravel, Angular, HTML, CSS, JavaScript, PHP, Python.